joe-antognini/joe-antognini.github.io/_drafts/consciousness.md

 Continuing this, we can imagine an enormous crowd of observers staring at this iron bar, each using a unique encoding of atomic states to bits.
-With a sufficiently large number of observers, one of them will, by chance, happen to observe that the states of the atoms correspond exactly to the bits of a Turing machine computing `consciousness.exe`.
+With a sufficiently large number of observers, we can map the observed physical states onto all possible Turing machines.
+This means that one of these observers will, by chance, happen to observe that the states of the atoms correspond exactly to the bits of a Turing machine computing `consciousness.exe`.
 This observer will then conclude that the bar of iron is a computer running `consciousness.exe` and is therefore conscious.

 But!
 If a single observer can correctly determine that the bar of iron is conscious, we must conclude that the bar of iron is conscious for *everybody*, because consciousness is observer independent.
-If true honest-to-God consciousness is just a matter of running `consciousness.exe`, we have indeed found someone who has correctly observed the bar of iron to run `consciousness.exe` and we must conclude that the bar of iron *really is conscious*.
+If true, honest-to-God consciousness is just a matter of running `consciousness.exe`, we have indeed found someone who has correctly observed that the bar of iron is running `consciousness.exe` and we must conclude that the bar of iron *really is conscious*.